4 Tips for Keeping Your Wallet or Purse Safe From Identity Thieves

 Four Tips for Keeping Your Purse or Wallet Safe

-- Don’t carry your wallet in your back pocket or in the side pocket of a jacket.
-Carry it in your front pocket, or in an interior jacket pocket.
+Don’t carry your wallet in your back pocket or the side pocket of a jacket.
+Carry it in your front pants pocket, or an interior jacket pocket.
 But if you’re carrying it inside your jacket, be sure to keep your jacket buttoned or zipped.

-- Take inventory.
+Take inventory.
 Stop right now and list everything that’s in your purse or wallet without looking.
 Once you’re done, check your list against what’s in there.
-I’ll bet you forget a few items.
-Sometimes, we carry around items that we don’t use often, then if we have to remember what we were carrying, it’s nearly impossible.
+We bet you forget a few items.
+Sometimes, we carry around items that we don’t use often.
+Then if we have to remember what we were carrying, it’s nearly impossible.
 Don’t rely on your memory, which is likely to be faulty under the best of circumstances.
 Instead, make copies—front and back—of everything that you carry with you.
-Leave the copies locked safely away at home so if you find that you have to account for missing items you’ll know exactly what they are.
+Leave the copies locked safely away at home, so if you find that you have to account for missing items, you’ll know what they are exactly.

 Identity thieves steal identities because it’s an opportunity to make a little extra cash.
 Don’t make it convenient for them.
+An identity theft protection service can help you catch any breaches early.
 Ultimately, nothing will stop a determined identity thief, but the harder you make it for them, the more likely a thief is to move on to another target.